The-AI-Institute-Bob/question-generation/README.md

 # question-generation

 T5-based answer-aware question generation model.
-- Prepare the squad datasets (2.0)
+- Prepare the squad datasets (2.0) and quac datasets
 - Train the question-generation model
 - Use trained model to generatew questions